data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-installation and setup and there's an and yeah hopefully that'll arm help you after this if you want to try reproduce some of this so the demo that I'm gonna go through I'm gonna try and give you the biggest whistle software I possibly can of the language.
+installation and setup and there's an and yeah hopefully that'll arm help you after this if you want to try reproduce some of this.

+So the demo that I'm gonna
+go through I'm gonna try and give you the biggest whistle software I possibly can of the language.
 So I'm going to show